 It is estimated that only one out of every one hundred sea turtle hatchlings reaches adulthood.
 This situation has led to the declaration of sea turtles as threatened or endangered.

-In June 1990, a total ban went into effect for an indefinite period of time to prohibit the capture and commercialization of sea turtles, as well as the products and byproducts derived from them.
+In June 1990, a total ban went into effect for an indefinite period to prohibit the capture and commercialization of sea turtles, as well as the products and byproducts derived from them.

 Sea turtle conservation efforts should be focused on the factors that have the greatest impact on the decline of sea turtle populations in each region.
-Accordingly, the strategy for more organized and efficient management should promote and consolidate national, regional, and international collaboration agreements to distribute the commitment to conservation in an equitable manner.
+Accordingly, the strategy for more organized and efficient management should promote and consolidate national, regional, and international collaboration agreements to distribute the commitment to conservation equitably.

-By Jacinta Ramírez, Sources: CONABIO, the first issue of its bi-monthly bulletin Biodiversitas.
+Sources: CONABIO, the first issue of its bi-monthly bulletin Biodiversitas by Jacinta Ramírez.